List of Carol Danvers titles: Generations: Ms. Marvel & Ms. Marvel (2017)

 Diamond Comic Distributors reported that Generations: Ms. Marvel & Ms. Marvel #1 was the 43rd best-selling comic book in September 2017.

 IGN gave Generations: Ms. Marvel & Ms. Marvel #1 a grade of 8.9 out of 10, stating that it was refreshing to see Carol Danvers back in action as the hero fans know her to be, especially after her recent controversial treatment.
 The critic praised the comic as "freaking fun" and a welcome change from the more somber tone of the Marvel universe of late.
-They found it to be a reminder of why readers love comics, noting that even if it doesn’t significantly impact Kamala and Carol’s relationship, it was still "a nice dream."
+They found it to be a reminder of why readers love comics, noting that even if it doesn't significantly impact Kamala Khan and Carol's relationship, it was still "a nice dream."

 Infinity Countdown: Captain Marvel (2018)

 Diamond Comic Distributors reported that Infinity Countdown: Captain Marvel #1 was the 66th best-selling comic book in May 2018.

 Joshua Davison of Bleeding Cool described Infinity Countdown: Captain Marvel #1 as a "great personal story for Carol Danvers," stating that it offers a compelling character study, showcasing her current state and future potential.
-He praisedthe issue as a solid starting point for new readers and commended the artwork by Oolortegui and Arciniega, ultimately recommending it.
+He praised the issue as a solid starting point for new readers and commended the artwork by Oolortegui and Arciniega, ultimately recommending it.
 Matthew Mueller of ComicBook.com gave Infinity Countdown: Captain Marvel #1 a grade of three out of five, asserting that while it falls short as a meaningful tie-in to Infinity Countdown, it successfully addresses Carol Danvers' character arc post-Civil War II.
 He found that the story could bring lapsed fans back, even if it's not essential for Infinity Countdown followers.